PdxCodeGuild/20171003-FullStack-Day/1 - Python/labs/lab14-practice.md

 `1, 2, 4, 8, 16, 32, ...`

 ### Problem 7
-Write functions to find the minimum, maximum, mean, and mode of a list of numbers.
+Write functions to find the minimum, maximum, mean, and (optionally) mode of a list of numbers.

 `def minimum(nums):`